-Update: I am now in the UK so route/schedule information may be out of date – check before traveling.
+Update 2018: I have been living in the UK for the past five years so while system structure information may still be applicable route/schedule information is now very out of date – please check before traveling.

 Let’s face it, Seattle’s public transit system is not the most intuitive in the world.
 But I do believe, contrary to many Seattleites, that it is a pretty good system once you get to know it.

 For the first 30 years of my life I lived in Reading, an English town whose public transit options put all but the largest American cities to shame.
 And my close proximity to London meant that I grew up learning how to use arguably one of the world’s finest transit systems.
 The result of this was that I had no need for a drivers license until I was 25, and today I know what makes a good transit system and what doesn’t.

 In stark contrast, before moving to Seattle in 2008 I lived for over 20 years in the transit wastelands of central Ohio and south Florida.
 Comparatively speaking, while I would not put Seattle in the same league as the few North American mega-city systems that I have experienced: Chicago, Washington DC, Montreal, San Francisco, to name a few; the Emerald City is light years ahead of similarly sized US metro areas where I lived previously.

 Overview of the Seattle Public Transit System